 Allison Jackson is the owner and lead event planner at Pineapple Productions, a wedding planning firm based in Washington, DC.

 Shared interests, travels, and family histories also serve as wonderful sources of inspiration," she adds.
 Secondly, don't forget to consider your guests!
-As much as your wedding is about celebrating your legal union with your SO, it's also very much about your guest’s comfort and enjoyment.
+As much as your wedding is about celebrating your legal union with your partner, it's also very much about your guests' comfort and enjoyment.
 A few areas to look to for inspiration as you plan your nuptials:

 - Your engagement

 - Your heritage

 Looking for some inspiration?
 Here are 75 distinctive ideas—from catering selections to personalized décor to bouquet ideas—that can help make your big day stand out.

 Minimalist bouquets make a chic and classy statement in a way that the average bountiful bouquet can’t—it’s the perfect way for a bride to channel her modern style.
 Allow a nosegay or Biedermeier bouquet to be the focal point of your wedding day look as you make your way down the aisle.

 Take Song Requests

 Ask invitees to jot down their favorite song on the RSVP card—or have them email it to you instead.
 Compile all the song requests into a playlist and give it to your DJ for a variety of jams that guests will enjoy.